peterbozso/peterbozso.github.io/about.md

 permalink: /about/
 ---

-My name is Péter Bozsó and I am a freelance consultant, specialized in Microsoft technologies, especially the application development parts of Azure.
-I am an ex-Microsoftie and I have a demonstrated history of working in the computer software industry.
+My name is Péter Bozsó and I am a freelance Azure consultant, specialized in application development.
+I am an ex-Microsoftie and I am equally comfortable with working as a lone contributor as well as leading a team of developers.

-I help my customers by providing valuable technical and architectural guidance as well as hands-on help with the implementation of their projects targeting many different client-side technologies (React, ASP.NET Core, Microsoft Bot Framework) and the underlying infrastructure for all of them: Azure.
-I also support my customers transforming their software development process to follow Agile best practices by utilizing Azure DevOps.
+## I can help your team with

+* Maintain and optimize existing software - regardless of where it's hosted.
+* Migrate applications from on-premises infrastructure to the cloud.
+* Architect and deliver cloud-native, greenfield applications.
+* Scale up cloud systems from the proof of concept stage to global scale.

+## Technologies I use

+(not an exclusive list)

+* Azure
+* .NET (Core)
+* ASP.NET (Core)
+* Microsoft Bot Framework
+* TypeScript
+* React
+* PowerShell
+* Docker
+* Azure DevOps
+* GitHub

+## Contact info

-If you'd like to involve me in one of your projects, please feel free to [contact me](mailto:peter.bozso@outlook.com).
-Currently I am only interested in fully remote opportunities.
+If you'd like to involve me in one of your projects, please feel free to [send me an e-mail.](mailto:peter.bozso@outlook.com) Currently I am located in the CET/CEST timezone and I am only interested in fully remote opportunities.

 <a target="_blank" href="https://www.linkedin.com/in/{{ site.linkedin_username| cgi_escape | escape }}"><svg class="svg-icon"><use xlink:href="{{ '/assets/minima-social-icons.svg#linkedin' | relative_url }}"></use></svg> <span class="username">{{ site.linkedin_username| escape }}</span></a>